ceoche/soapui-raml-plugin/README.md

 ### Release History

+- Version 0.4 - 2014-05-12
+  - Added initial "Export RAML" functionality to REST Service popup menu
+  - Fixed import of RAML files containing relative includes and multiple request body examples.
+  - Added an option do the Import and Update dialogs to enable/disable creation of sample requests.
+  - Added separators to popup menus for better readability
-- Version 0.3 - 2014-04-22 - Bugfixes and new "Update from RAML Definition" action which adds new resources/methods/parameters to an existing REST Service in SoapUI from the specified RAML file.
-Also adds a "Generate Mock Service" option when Importing RAML definitions - which creates a SoapUI 5.0 REST Mock using sample response bodies if available.
+- Version 0.3 - 2014-04-22
+  - Bugfixes and new "Update from RAML Definition" action which adds new resources/methods/parameters to an existing REST Service in SoapUI from the specified RAML file.
+  - Added "Generate Mock Service" option when Importing RAML definitions - which creates a SoapUI 5.0 REST Mock using sample response bodies if available.
-- Version 0.2 - 2013-11-27 - Update to use [raml-java-parser](https://github.com/raml-org/raml-java-parser) instead of own raml parser
+- Version 0.2 - 2013-11-27
+  - Update to use [raml-java-parser](https://github.com/raml-org/raml-java-parser) instead of own raml parser
 - Version 0.1 - 2013-11-22 - Initial release

 ### Feedback is welcome!